Quramy/vison/README.md

 ## Usage

 ### Apply schema with command
-Using omni-completion, you can call the `:Vison` command on the current buffer.
+To use omni-completion, you can call the `:Vison` command on the current buffer.

 For example, writing package.json(NPM configuration file) call `:Vison package.json`